ovrdoz/vault-secret-engine-with-mysql/README.md

 }
 ```

-Run this step to join mysql and vault and configure dependencies.
+Run this step to join MySQL and vault and configure dependencies.

 ```
 ./02-configure.sh